|Designated Child Protection Lead||Emanuela Brahamsha|

 Kilmorie will continue to provide a safe environment, including online.
 This includes the use of an online filtering system.
 Where students are using computers in school, appropriate supervision will be in place.

-Parents have been been given information through our website about keeping their children safe online, in addition to our e-safety policy.
+Parents have been given information through our website about keeping their children safe online, in addition to our e-safety policy.
+They have also read and agreed a remote learning code of conduct.

 If staff are using personal phones to communicate with parents they should ensure that they take steps to hide their personal phone numbers.